azuredevops619/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/Before the HOL - Cosmos DB real-time advanced analytics.md

     ![In the Choose an App dialog, Microsoft Edge is highlighted.](media/default-apps-web-browser-choose-an-app.png "Choose an app")

 12. Close the **Default apps** dialog.
+-->
+9. Install edge or chrome in the VM

 ### Task 4: Download and install Power BI Desktop